aladdine/lean-api/README.md

 # leanapi
-A user testing platform for APIs and SDKs
+A platform for user testing and rating APIs and SDKs